rsergio07/flask-app-on-eks/README.md

 # Wait for Terraform to finish creating the resources.
 This may take several minutes.

-# Once the resources are created, you should see an output indicating the name of the EKS cluster and the URL of the deployed Flask app service.
+# Access the application

+The output from `terraform apply` should provide the service URL.
+You can access your application using this URL.

 ## Clean Up